kartik-v/bootstrap-fileinput/README.md

 #### showUpload
 _boolean_ whether to display the file upload button.
 Defaults to `true`.
 This will default to a form submit button, unless the uploadUrl is specified.

+#### autoFitCaption
+_boolean_ whether to automatically size the file caption text to fit the container for long file names overflowing the container.
+Defaults to `true`.
+When set to true, the caption text will be dynamically sized.
+Shrunk file names will be appended with ellipsis, and the complete filename will be displayed as a title on hover.

 #### captionClass
 _string_ any additional CSS class to append to the caption container.